DEVOTIONALS

 not!
 It means we have made the decision to become less so that

-He could become greater.
+He will become greater.

 ACTION:

-habits, desires, and actions?
-Is He more in control now than
+– Is Jesus more in control now than

-greater, and are you becoming less?
+– Is Jesus becoming greater, and am I becoming less?

 Pray,